brianhouse/art_and_code/units/2_indeterminacy/description.md

   <img src="canvas_7.png" width=500 /><br />
 </p>

-As you can see, even this relatively straightforward example shares a certain aesthetic with that of artists who work with indeterminacy that we've already seen.
+As you can see, even this relatively straightforward example shares a certain aesthetic with that of artists we've seen who work with indeterminacy.

 Remember that you don't always have to use the entire width and height of the canvas with random.
 In fact, experimenting with these ranges is how you can add structure to your sketch.